 We often receive emails from students and school children who are doing pet portraits school projects.
 They email and ask questions for their GCSE’s or A-levels or their art college assignments.
-We are always willing to help young artists and so we thought we would create this page of information, for young artists about us and our pet portraits.
+We are always willing to help young artists and so we thought we would create this page of information about us and our pet portraits.
 If you have more questions, just drop us a line from our dog portraits contact page at any time.
 Try to be specific with your questions as it really does help us tailor them to you and your school project.
 After all, we want you to get top marks for your essays!
-You can save and use any of our images on this page and right at the bottom there are useful links to pet portraits art resources too.
+You can save and use any of our images on this page too.
 Best of luck with your projects!

 The first Q&A on our Pet Portraits School Project page is an article we wrote which was published in a USA dog magazine in 2017.

 Melanie and Nicholas are a unique husband and wife team, working full time as pet portrait artists in the UK.
 Melanie specialises in graphite pencil drawings and Nicholas creates portraits in oils on canvas.
 We asked Melanie and Nicholas a few questions about their work and how they got started….